Scores injured as police break up Muslim march in Kashmir

-A duty officer said the police were confirming the number of injured.
+Medics at one hospital said they treated at least 30 people, some of them with pellet and tear gas injuries.
+Many others were admitted to another hospital.

-Medics at one hospital said they treated at least 30 people, some of them with pellet and teargas injuries.
-Many injured were taken to another hospital.
+Videos circulating on social media showed police in armored vehicles warning the mourners to disperse before taking action.
+Some in the procession were seen raising slogans seeking an end to Indian rule in Kashmir, where an insurgency has claimed thousands of lives over the last three decades.

-Videos circulating on social media showed police in armed vehicles warning the mourners, who were beating their chests and reciting elegies to mourn the martyrs of Karbala as part of the Muharram ritual, to disperse before firing shotgun pellets and tear gas on them.
-Some mourners were also seen raising slogans seeking an end to the Indian rule in the disputed region.
+The procession during the Muslim month of Muharram included the faithful who were beating their chests and reciting elegies to mourn the death of the Prophet Muhammed’s grandson in the seventh century battle at Karbala, in present-day Iraq.

-“The procession was not just peaceful but was also following health protocols,” said Sajjad Hussain, an eyewitness.
+“The procession was not just peaceful but was also following health protocols,” said witness Sajjad Hussain.
 “They (government forces) unleashed such violence and did not spare even women mourners.”

-Officials said at least 200 people were detained in Srinagar this week for participating in Muharram processions and at least seven people were arrested under an anti-terror law for raising pro-freedom slogans.
+Officials said at least 200 people were detained in Srinagar this week for participating in Muharram processions, and at least seven were arrested under an anti-terror law for raising anti-India slogans.

 Some main Muharram processions have been banned in Indian-controlled Kashmir since an armed insurgency broke out in 1989 demanding the region’s independence from India or its merger with neighboring Pakistan.